Temple Run: Imitators

 In the wake of Temple Run's success, other developers created games of a similar style, such as Temple Guns, Temple Jump, Piggy Run, Zombie Run and Pyramid Run.
 Imangi Studios co-founder Keith Shepherd found it flattering that developers were inspired by the game to create interesting games that make them unique.
 However, Shepard also found it frustrating when developers took exact gameplay, branding, and assets from their original game.
-This led to many of those games, including one from indie developer Anton Sinelnikov being removed from the App Store.
+This led to many of those games, including one from indie developer Anton Sinelnikov being removed from the App Store..
+The cost of imitating a full fledge temple run game on UNITY ranges between $10K to $90K.

 Sequels and spin-offs

 Temple Run was followed by several sequels and spin-offs, becoming the first game in the Temple Run series.
 The second entry in the series is Temple Run: Brave and is a spin-off based on the Pixar film, Brave.
 It was released on Android and iOS on June 14, 2012.
 The third entry in the series is Temple Run 2 and serves as the direct sequel to Temple Run.
 Temple Run 2 was released on iOS on January 16, 2013.
 The fourth entry is Temple Run: Oz and is the second spin-off in the series, now based on the film, Oz the Great and Powerful.
 Temple Run: Oz was released in early 2013.
 The fifth entry in the series is Temple Run VR and released for the Samsung Gear VR headset on December 23, 2014.
 After a seven-year absence, the series returned with a match-three spin-off, Temple Run: Puzzle Adventure, released exclusively for Apple Arcade on September 17, 2021.
 The sixth game in the series Temple Run: Idle Explorers was another spin-off, this time an idle game, also exclusive to Apple Arcade, released on June 6, 2023.
 Temple Run: Legends, returned to the endless runner genre, but with a simplified approach, taking inspiration from other endless runner games such as Subway Surfers.
 It released on Apple Arcade on August 1, 2024.
 A third main entry, Temple Run 3, was released in October 2025, exclusively for Android devices.